ebsamson3/SwiftOverpassAPI/README.md

 7) Specify the output type of the query (See output types section)
 8) Build a query string that you pass to the overpass client when making requests to an Overpass API endpoint

 The Overpass Query language enables diverse and powerful queries.
 This makes building a catch-all query builder quite difficult.
-For more complicated queries, you may need to create the query string yourself:
+For more complicated queries, you may need to create the query string directly:

 ```swift
 let boundingBoxString = OPBoundingBox(region: region).toString()